No, 2FA Does Not Stop Credential Stuffing Attacks

 Credential Stuffing Myths #1

-I work at a Shape Security, the company founded by the guy who coined “credential stuffing” 10 years ago.
-This post clarifies a misconception about credential stuffing and is not meant to be misconstrued as downplaying the effectiveness of two factor authentication.
-I recommend using 2FA and Shape recommends using 2FA—it is an effective method for reducing account takeovers.
-One-time passwords as a second factor just don’t stop credential stuffing attacks.
+I work at a Shape Security, the company founded by the guy who coined “credential stuffing.”
+This post clarifies a misconception about credential stuffing as it relates to 2FA.
+You should still enable 2FA whenever possible — it is an effective method for reducing account takeovers — it just doesn’t stop credential stuffing attacks.

 There’s a great post on the Google Security blog entitled “How effective is basic account hygiene at preventing hijacking.”
 The post provides insight into two-factor authentication and its effectiveness at Google scale.
-Unfortunately, it also has some phrasing that is causing people to believe that basic one-time passwords as a second factor stops 100% of all credential stuffing attacks.
-This is causing thought leaders to post exactly that:
+Unfortunately, it also has some phrasing that caused people to believe that some common forms of 2FA stop 100% of all credential stuffing attacks.

 To be 100% clear and unambiguous: Two Factor Authentication does not stop credential stuffing attacks.
 At all.